 Burnout absolutely does not reflect upon the strength and resilience of an individual, and it is not their fault.
 Anyone will burn out if they are placed in a prolonged situation in which the demands put upon them exceed the resources they have available to them.
 The specific situations which will cause this vary for everyone.

 This does not mean that individual self-care and specific techniques and strategies are not helpful for managing burnout.
 In fact, I would argue that they are essential in overcoming burnout.
-But the important point is that although we need to support individuals to recover, we must not attribute blame to them for the fact that they burnt-out in the first place.
+But the important point is that although we need to support individuals to recover, we must not attribute blame to them for the fact that they burn out in the first place.

 What do you do if you suspect burnout?